lucasnscr/Ai-Function-SpringAi/README.md

 ![Evaluator-Optimizer Workflow](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ng7tdgvzvk1ci522dytf.jpeg)

-## Implementing some of these patterns with Spring AI
+## AI Agent Patterns Used

+Patterns were used in the project:

-1. **Chain Workflow**
+### 1. **Chain Workflow**

-- UserPreferencesService → Retrieves the user’s preferred topics.
-- GetNewsByUserPreferences → Fetches relevant news articles based on these topics.
-- NewsService → Analyzes and summarizes the news content.
+   - **Description**: Chaining prompts or tasks to improve accuracy.
+   - **Application in the Project**: The workflow involves retrieving user preferences and then fetching and analyzing news based on those preferences.
+This can be seen as a chain of tasks, where the output of one task (user preferences) is used as input for the next (news retrieval).

-2. **Parallelization Workflow**
+### 2. **Routing Workflow**

-- The system fetches news from multiple sources simultaneously, reducing response latency.
+   - **Description**: Intelligent routing of inputs to specialized flows.
+   - **Application in the Project**: The `GetNewsByUserPreferences` service routes the request to different API endpoints (crypto or stocks) based on the user's topic of interest.
+This is an example of **Routing Workflow**.

-3. **Orchestrator-Workers**
+### 3. **Orchestrator-Workers**

-- The main AI agent (GetNewsByUserPreferences) acts as an orchestrator, directing worker agents such as:
-- AlphaClientNewsSentimentals (for news retrieval).
-- OpenAiChatModel (for summarization and analysis).

-5. Routing Workflow

-- Depending on whether the user prefers stocks or crypto, the system dynamically selects the appropriate API.
+   - **Description**: A central AI (orchestrator) distributes tasks to specialized subprocesses (workers).
+   - **Application in the Project**: The `NewsService` acts as an orchestrator, coordinating news retrieval and analysis with the AI model.
+The AI model (OpenAiChatModel) functions as a specialized worker for text analysis.

+### 4. **Evaluator-Optimizer**
+   - **Description**: Use of LLMs for iterative evaluation and refinement.
+   - **Application in the Project**: The `extractNewsAndGiveOpinion` method uses an AI model to summarize and analyze news, which can be seen as a form of content evaluation and refinement.

-# Ai Function Spring AI
+# Spring Ai and Tool Calling

-Details the implementation of [Tool Calling](https://docs.spring.io/spring-ai/reference/api/tools.html) in Spring AI, focusing on the creation of AI agents that use tools to retrieve information and perform actions.
-Additionally, we evaluate whether some of the common workflow patterns in AI systems were used, such as **Chain Workflow**, **Parallelization Workflow**, **Routing Workflow**, **Orchestrator-Workers**, and **Evaluator-Optimizer**.

----

-## Overview

 **Spring AI** is a framework that facilitates the integration of AI functionalities into Spring applications.
 One of its key features is **Tool Calling**, which allows AI models to interact with external APIs (tools) to extend their capabilities.
 These tools can be used for:

-1. **Information Retrieval**: Accessing external data, such as databases, web services, or search engines.
-2. **Action Execution**: Performing automated tasks, such as sending emails or creating records in databases.

-In this project, we implemented two main services:

-1. **UserPreferencesService**: Retrieves user preferences (e.g., topics of interest like "crypto" or "stocks").
-2. **GetNewsByUserPreferences**: Retrieves news based on user preferences and analyzes them using an AI model.
+Details the implementation of [Tool Calling](https://docs.spring.io/spring-ai/reference/api/tools.html) in Spring AI, focusing on the creation of AI agents that use tools to retrieve information and perform actions.
+Additionally, we evaluate whether some of the common workflow patterns in AI systems were used, such as **Chain Workflow**, **Parallelization Workflow**, **Routing Workflow**, **Orchestrator-Workers**, and **Evaluator-Optimizer**.

 ---